KenzoBenzo/vizzly-dashboard-builder/README.md

 ## Local development

-First, run the development server:
+First install dependencies and then run the development server with:

 ```bash
 yarn && yarn dev